SatbirTanda/sdl_ios_guides/docs/Displaying Information/Menus/index.md

 ```

 #### Interaction Mode
-The interaction mode specifies the way the user is prompted to make a section and the way in which the user’s selection is recorded.
+The interaction mode specifies the way the user is prompted to make a selection and the way in which the user’s selection is recorded.
 You may wish to use "Both" if the user activates the menu with voice, and "Manual Only" if the user activates the menu with touch.

 | Interaction Mode  | Description |
 | ----------------- | ----------- |